vytautas-bunevicius/repo-to-txt/README.md

   HTTPS with PAT
   SSH
-Enter folders to exclude (comma-separated, leave empty to include all): vendor, tests Repository contents written to web-comment-monitor.txt
+Enter folders to exclude (comma-separated, leave empty to include all): vendor, tests Enter file extensions to include (comma-separated, leave empty to include all): .go,.md Repository contents written to web-comment-monitor.txt
 ```